 A nation and its people get what they deserve.

 God sees to that.
 It follows then that public servants are wise to incentivize a nation’s citizenry to be obedient to God.
 Make no mistake: a disobedient nation ends up with disobedient leaders who will make things worse, rather than (in this case) solve its debt crisis.

 VII.
 LEGISLATE GOVERNMENT SAVINGS

 Like a wise individual or family, a responsible government should save resources for the future.
-My favorite insight into the above verse is that the ants save and invest habitually, without someone having to tell them!
+My favorite insight into the previous verse is that the ants save and invest habitually—without someone having to tell them!
 Most of us are familiar with the principles of compounding.
-Those who have the discipline to save and invest benefit from compounding— our money works for us, versus having to work for our money.
+Those who have the discipline to save and invest benefit from compounding; our money works for us versus having to work for our money.
 Those who are foolish spend more than they earn, are constantly over budget, and borrow and pay interest to someone else!
-They are always struggling to makes ends meet.
+They are always struggling to make ends meet.
 As blessed as the United States is in terms of income and wealth, we should possess huge savings to draw from on a rainy day rather than running huge deficits.
 How utterly foolish we have been as a nation in this regard.

-To illustrate the discipline of compounding, if Congress set aside a hundred billion dollars a year and invested it with an average yield of seven percent, in forty years it would be worth $1.6 trillion!
+To illustrate the discipline of compounding: if Congress set aside a $100 billion dollars a year and invested it with an average yield of 7 percent, in 40 years it would be worth $1.6 trillion!

 Which of you will lead our nation into a great awakening in government funding?

 Setting money aside for the future is something that is practiced in God’s other ordained institutions: wise couples, families, businesses, and ministries endow themselves.
 Why not the government also?
 Only fools spend every dime and borrow to support beyond-their-means lifestyles.
 Wise people observe ants.